CPD officer who shot fleeing suspect in 2018 in South Shore faces dismissal

 But Chicago Police Supt.
 David Brown only agreed with two of the allegations and disagreed with COPA’s claim that Bryant violated department policy.
 Brown recommended a 15-day suspension instead.

-Oversight board member Mareile Cusack sided with COPA during a board meeting Thursday, ruling that the superintendent did not meet the burden to overturn the recommendation.
+Chicago Police Board member Mareile Cusack sided with COPA during a board meeting Thursday, ruling the superintendent did not meet the burden to overturn the recommendation.
 Now, a disciplinary proceeding will move forward that will determine Bryant’s future on the force.

 The investigation into Bryant’s conduct stemmed from an incident on March 9, 2018, near 72nd Street and Merrill Avenue, according to Cusack’s written ruling.